yishuchao/COVID_visualization/README.md

 # COVID_visualization
-Lab assignment for CS10.
-COVID-19 data visualization using Bokeh.
+This is a new lab that Michelle Cheung and I designed for CS10.
+In this lab, we will walk students thought how to visulize COVID-19 data with Python library Bokeh.